The illiquidity network of stocks in China's market crash: Results

 \subsection{Illiquidity networks and a warning signal}

-Above illustrations solidly suggest the associations between illiquidity network and market crash.
-Assuming market crash being systemic failure rather than random error, stocks failed together in a short interval, e.g., ten minutes, should be inherently entangled with each other due the contagion of losing illiquidity and therefore connected in our built illiquidity network.
-Then the non-randomness of failures within a short interval $i$ can be defined as $w_i=\frac{e_{n_f}}{n_f(n_f-1)/2}$, where $n_f$ stocks got to the down limit in $i$ simultaneously, $e_{n_f}$ is the number of links among them that captured in the illiquidity network built on the corresponding day and $n_f(n_f-1)/2$ is the maximum number of possible links among them.
-In line with this, higher $w_i$ represents more likelihoods of systemic failures instead of random errors, i.e., signs of crash.
-And $wd_j=\textless w_i\textgreater$ from all intervals of trading day $j$ can be accordingly measured to value the daily non-randomness.
-As can be seen in Appendix Figure A4(a), most values of the daily non-randomness are zero and greater fluctuations significantly occur as approaching crash days, which implies a warning signal could be accordingly forged.
+The above illustrations solidly suggest associations between illiquidity networks and market crashes.
+Assuming that market crashes are systemic failures rather than random errors, stocks that failed jointly in a short interval, e.g., ten minutes, should be inherently entangled with each other due the contagion of losing illiquidity and therefore connected in our illiquidity network.
+Then, the nonrandomness of failures within a short interval $i$ can be defined as $w_i=\frac{e_{n_f}}{n_f(n_f-1)/2}$, where $n_f$ stocks simultaneously reached the down limit at $i$, $e_{n_f}$ is the number of links among them captured in the illiquidity network built on the corresponding day and $n_f(n_f-1)/2$ is the maximum number of possible links among them.
+In line with this, a higher $w_i$ represents a greater likelihood of systemic failures instead of random errors, i.e., signs of a crash. $wd_j=\textless w_i\textgreater$ from all intervals of trading day $j$ can be accordingly measured to value the daily nonrandomness.
+As seen in Fig.~\ref{fig:warn}(a), most values of the daily nonrandomness are zero, and greater fluctuations significantly occur as crash days approach, which implies that a warning signal could be accordingly forged.